Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version3/day14/README.md

 * Chapter Failed Screen is Designed
 * Chapter Failed Screen is Implemented With a Moving Background

+Play Screen:

+* Meteors added to the game

 # What am I working on?